 1. Keep it simple

 My account structure is straightforward.
-I have one bank account and investment accounts at Fidelity and Vanguard.
-Both vendors are popular with my clients so I use both to stay current on their services; otherwise, I’d slim down to just one or the other.
-I don’t have any old 401Ks lying around as I rolled them over to my IRA when I left those jobs.
+I have one bank account (Ally) and investment accounts at Fidelity and Vanguard.
+Both are popular so I use both to stay current on their services; otherwise, I’d slim down to just one or the other.
+I don’t have any old 401Ks lying around as I rolled them over to my IRA as I left those jobs.
 I don’t install the Fidelity and Vanguard apps on my phone — it’s a bit safer and removes temptation to check on things too often.

 2. Be cheap (with myself)